Mike Darr: Detroit Tigers organization (1994–96)

-In 1994, Darr was a second-round draft pick of the Detroit Tigers.
+The Detroit Tigers selected Darr in the second round of the 1994 MLB draft.
 He began his professional career with the Bristol Tigers of the rookie-level Appalachian League, batting .275 with 23 runs scored, 41 hits, 1 home run, and 18 runs batted in (RBI).
 Darr was a left-handed batter, though he threw right-handed.
 He advanced to the Fayetteville Generals of the Single-A South Atlantic League in 1995, batting .289 with 58 runs scored, 114 hits, 5 home runs, and 66 RBI in 112 games.

 By 1996, Baseball America ranked Darr the seventh-best prospect in the Tigers organization.
 That season, he played in 85 games for the Lakeland Tigers of the Single-A advanced Florida State League, batting .248 with 26 runs scored, 77 hits, 0 home runs, and 38 RBI in 85 games.
 Late in 1997 spring training, he was traded to the San Diego Padres with Matt Skrmetta for Jody Reed on March 22.